Ada18980/KinkiestDungeon/Screens/MiniGame/KinkyDungeon/README.md

 - Lines starting with `-` indicate source text matching
 - Lines starting with `::` indicate exact tag matching
+- Lines in the format of `# - text` or `# :: key` are provided for convenient translation.
+You can simply remove the leading `# ` and write your translation on the next line.
 - The **immediately following line** contains the translation (even if empty, though empty translations won't be used)

 Non-matching lines are ignored.